-The company has granted indemnity to one or more of its directors against liability in respect of proceedings brought by third parties, subject to the conditions set out in the Companies Act 2006.
-Such qualifying third party indemnity provision remains in force as at the date of approving the report of the directors.
+The Company has granted indemnity to its director against liability in respect of proceedings brought by third parties, subject to the conditions set out in the Companies Act 2006.
+Such qualifying third party indemnity provision remains in force as at the date of approving the Director's Report.